cbphoto720/IOD_activeRFID/README.md

  - [fscanf](https://www.mathworks.com/help/matlab/ref/fscanf.html) read data from files
  - [serialportlist](https://www.mathworks.com/help/matlab/ref/serialportlist.html#d123e1295884) serialportlist("available")=open ports
  - [strcmp(A , B)]() a faster version of find() to compare string to a cell { }

+ - [Pause vs Timer](https://www.mathworks.com/matlabcentral/answers/83271-pause-n-vs-timer-which-is-better) - Good explanation of matlabs fake "multithreading" with a timerfcn vs using a while loop.
+Also a great method to save compute time by not re-running plot commands but instead only updating data in handles.